 (3) by-laws or the “statuts” of the French non-governmental organization (French) and an English summary of same; and

-Please use the contact link on this page to reach the Project to learn more about the initiative and how to become involved in support of this important effort.
+Please use the contact link on this site to reach the Project to learn more about the initiative and how to become involved in support of this important effort.

 The Project, “Pandemic Mitigation Project – L’initiative pour atténuer les pandémies”, is a non-governmental organization formed in France.
 It is a non-profit organization (French “association”) that does not solicit monetary contributions.
 The Project's European Union Transparency Register public identification number is 278847041584-96.